-In response to growing demand, Save Mount Diablo is offering hikes as well as new activities in the series for a total of 36 excursions.
-New offerings will include a plein air painting walk and a trail run.
+In response to growing demand, Save Mount Diablo is offering a total of 36 excursions.

 “Through the Discover Diablo series, people are fortunate to be able to explore and discover the beauty of Mount Diablo with experienced guides,” said Ann Notarangelo, Community Relations Manager for the Martinez Refining Company.
 “Our refinery has sponsored these hikes since 2017 in the hopes people will enjoy learning more about the mountain, while spending quality time with family and friends.”

-The Discover Diablo program was started by Save Mount Diablo in 2017 to connect local communities with the amazing natural world of the Mount Diablo area and to build awareness about land conservation.
+The Discover Diablo program was started by Save Mount Diablo in 2017 to connect local communities with the spectacular natural world of the Mount Diablo area and to build awareness about land conservation.

-Hikes take place on one of Save Mount Diablo’s conserved properties or on a collaborating partner’s land that Save Mount Diablo helped to protect in years past.
-These include Mount Diablo State Park, East Bay Regional Park District, and Walnut Creek Open Space Foundation lands.
+Hikes and outings take place on one of Save Mount Diablo’s conserved properties or on park lands in the Diablo Range.
+These include Mount Diablo State Park, East Bay Regional Park District, Walnut Creek Open Space Foundation, Stanislaus County, and National Park Service lands.

 Discover Diablo hikes are guided by experts steeped in the natural history and lore of the region, who both educate and entertain while emphasizing the breathtaking beauty that the Diablo Range has to offer.